hbahadirsahin/nlp-experiments-in-pytorch/README.md

 - [x] ~~Variational Dropout.
 Update: Variational and Gaussian dropout methods are added.
 Reference: [Variational Dropout and the Local Reparameterization Trick](https://arxiv.org/pdf/1506.02557.pdf)~~
 - [x] ~~Extending main flow and learning models with respect to new dropout models.~~
-- [ ] Run the current piece of code for the aforementioned datasets and define a text categorization baseline (for both Turkish and English). **Update (02-11-2018): I will be able to get my computer in 2 weeks according to service.
-Hence, slow trainings+slow result announcements for two more weeks**
+- [ ] Run the current piece of code for the aforementioned datasets and define a text categorization baseline (for both Turkish and English).
 - [ ] Variational Dropout related extensions (current version is from 2015 paper but obviously more recent versions are out there for me to implement =)) + bayes by backprop for CNN (a.k.a.
 Bayesian CNN)
 - [ ] Attention.
 - [ ] Different learning algorithms (DeepCNN, LSTM, GRU, any-kind-of-hybrid versions of those algorithms, transformers).
   - [x] GRU
   - [x] LSTM
-  - [ ] Multi-layer CNN
+  - [x] Multi-layer CNN
   - [ ] Transformers
   - [ ] Conv-Deconv CNN
   - [ ] Encoder-Decoder GRU